Competitive statistical inference for differential equations

 1. Between now and the end of October, competitors should spend some time familiarising themselves with their chosen model (see the Models Section for more details).

 2. At the end of October, competitors will be given a dataset generated from their chosen model by the event organiser.
-You will have one week to infer the parameters of this dataset.
+You will have ten days to infer the parameters of this dataset.

 A timetable with the important dates of the event can be found in the Timetable Section.